mattday/addthis-social-sign-in/readme.txt

 == Changelog ==
 = 1.0.1 =
 * Update to support WordPress 2.9+
-* Bug fixe to resolve issue where incorrect JS file was being included
+* Bug fix to resolve issue where incorrect JS file was being included

 == Upgrade Notice ==
 = 1.0.1 =